Sequential geophysical and flow inversion to characterize fracture networks in subsurface systems: FORWARD MODEL AND SEQUENTIAL INVERSION FRAMEWORK

 In order to constrain the fracture orientation, we first construct focal mechanisms of microseismic events.
 Once the location of these events are obtained, we perform cluster analysis to obtain the corresponding discrete probability distributions for strike and dip angles.
 In addition, we also obtain the cluster centers (which are the observation points \cite{2015_Okada_etal_Geofluids_v15_p293_p309}) where the data for the flow is sampled.
 More details on the numerical methodology to constrain fracture orientation are provided in Algorithm \ref{Algo:DFN_Orientation}.

-Once, we obtain the constrains on fracture orientation, and if we know the bounds on fracture length (either from trace measurements \cite{2004_Kim_etal_JSG_v26_p503_p517} \textit{a priori} or from fractal analysis of seismic data \cite{1993_Sahimi_etal_PRL_p2186_p2189}), we can estimate the fracture lengths by minimizing the misfit between flow measurement data and model data.
+Once, we obtain the constrains on fracture orientation, and if we know the bounds on fracture length, we can estimate the fracture lengths by minimizing the misfit between flow measurement data and model data.
 Bounds on the fracture length can be obtained from either microseismic data through fracture compliance and fracture length relationship \cite{2013_Verdon_Wustefeld_GP_v61_p461_p475} or from bounding relationships for hydraulic fracture height growth to hydraulic fracture fluid volume \cite{2013_Flewelling_etal_v40_p3602_p3606}.
 Correspondingly, the misfit objective functional to be minimized is given by the following equation:

 where $n$ is the number of fractures in the DFN. $\theta_{\mathfrak{e}}$ is the strike angle, $\phi_{\mathfrak{e}}$ is the dip angle, and $l_ {\mathfrak{e}}$ is the fracture length, where $\mathfrak{e} = 1, 2, \cdots, n$. \texttt{NumObs} is the total number of observation points. $p_{\text{ {obs}},i}$ is the pressure data $[\mathrm{Pa}]$ at $i$-th observation point. $p_{\text{ {maxobs}}}$ correspond to the maximum value of observation pressure. $p_i$ is the model pressure at $i$-th observation point.
 Algorithm \ref{Algo:DFN_Length} provides a detailed methodology to constrain fracture length using HPC toolkits \textsf{dfnWorks} and \textsf{MADS}.